AndyHoang/AAVN/minified-jsf/README.md

 ## Purpose
 * To minify css/javascript file
+* To gzip resources by web server's config
 * Prove how to improve loading page speed
 * Using a java web application framework
 * Tasks will be triggered by maven